godot-rust/book/src/register/constructors.md

 }
 ```

-To provide another default value, use `#[init(default = value)]`.
+To provide another default value, use `#[init(val = value)]`.
 This should only be used for simple cases, as it may lead to difficult-to-read
 code and error messages.
 This API may also still change.

 ```rust